 Stress can contribute to sleep loss, but did you know that sleep loss can make stress worse?
-Keep reading to find out what science says about stress, the dangers of it, and how managing sleep properly could improve your ability to cope.
-And be sure to take a glance at our top tips for stress relief before bed.
+Keep reading to find out what science says about stress, its dangers, and how managing sleep properly could improve your ability to cope.

 Before we can dive into the purpose that stress serves, we first need to understand what it is.
 Waiting for medical test results can be stressful, planning a wedding can be stressful, and living amid a world disaster can be stressful.
 If I were to ask you what stress feels like, your response would likely be different from my or anyone else’s.

 The term “stressor” was also introduced to help people understand the difference between a stimulus and the response.
-But is all stress bad?
+Is all stress bad, though?
 Dictionaries began defining it as “a state of mental or emotional strain or tension resulting from adverse or very demanding circumstances.”
 The original definition said it was a nonspecific response, not necessarily a negative one.

 Some stress can be positive and even helpful if it motivates people into action, which Selye called “eustress.”
 As you can see in the graph below, eustress is helpful by increasing productivity up to a certain point (the tipping point) until it becomes too much and things rapidly decline.
 The problem is, how do you know when you’ve reached that tipping point, and what can you do to stop it?

 So now we understand a little more about its purpose and why it’s necessary for our survival.
 Without eustress or distress, we wouldn’t be motivated into action.
 If a lion is chasing you, you want to experience that feeling of distress so you know to run.
 Likewise, if you’re preparing for an exam and don’t feel a little eustress, you won’t take the necessary time to study and ready yourself with ample rest.